YunoHost-Apps/nextcloud_ynh/doc/DESCRIPTION.md

 ### Oldstable branch

-This branch is followinging old stable release because nextcloud first release are often not totally stable.
+This branch is following old stable release because nextcloud first release are often not totally stable.

 Please send your pull request to the [oldstable branch](https://github.com/YunoHost-Apps/nextcloud_ynh/tree/oldstable).